ray-project/ray/doc/source/train/distributed-tensorflow-keras.rst

 Distributed Tensorflow & Keras
 ==============================
-`TensorFlow <https://www.tensorflow.org/>`__ is a popular deep learning framework.
-Ray Train's TensorFlow integration enables you to scale your TensorFlow and Keras training loops to many machines and GPUs.
+Ray Train's `TensorFlow <https://www.tensorflow.org/>`__ integration enables you to scale your TensorFlow and Keras training loops to many machines and GPUs.

 On a technical level, Ray Train schedules your training workers and configures ``TF_CONFIG`` for you, allowing you to run